thegeneschool/metagenomics/paper/paper.md

 This work was funded in part via the Australian Research Council’s Discovery scheme, under ARC Discovery project DP180101506.
 We thank Passorn Wonnapinij, Arinthip Thamchaipenet, Alexie Papanicolaou, Thomas Jeffries, and Kay Anantanawat for their roles in organizing the workshop at which this material was first delivered.
-That workshop was supported in part by the Australian Academy of Sciences and the Genetics Society of Thailand.
+That workshop was supported in part by the Australian Academy of Sciences Regional Collaborations Programme and the Genetics Society of Thailand.

 # References